-Enrollment will be on a 10 week program for summer 2016 basis.
+Enrollment will be on a 10 week program for summer 2018.
 Agreements, Emergency Consent Forms and Food Program Enrollment Forms must be signed upon enrollment in the Program.
-Families are encouraged to provide more frequent updates to such forms, if changes in personal circumstances warrant such modifications.
+Families are encouraged to provide frequent updates to such forms, if changes in personal circumstances warrant such modifications.